ism90/portfolio-old/README.md

-# Portfolio Project (WIP!)
+# Portfolio Project (old)

-A first attempt at making a portfolio for my projects, to showcase what what I have been learning on the nology course.
+A first attempt at making a portfolio.
+Version 2 in progress.

 <br>